 I didn’t have many friends, as I was not a people’s person and preferred the company of books.
 I worked as a librarian until I finished my degree and was accepted at university as an assistant teacher.

-Next morning, I had forgotten about him and moved on with my day.
-That evening on my way to home I stopped by the bakery to get bread for the next morning.
+The next morning, I had forgotten about him and moved on with my day.
+That evening on my way home I stopped by the bakery to get bread for the next morning.
 He was there again getting a fancy cake for himself.
 What was the occasion, I wondered?
 That night I touched myself again.
 It becomes a sort of routine.
-Every day I will sight him at University, Library or bakery and every night I touched myself, with him in my mind doing erotic things to me, while my book at paranormal activity sat on my bedside, forgotten.
+Every day I will sight him at University, Library, or bakery and every night I touched myself thinking of him, while my book at paranormal activity sat on my bedside, forgotten.

 One day I have enough of my sexual frustration balled up and I decided to approach him.
 Interestingly enough, he approached me instead.